zulfiqarmrd/DOWOA/README.md

-Dynamic OBL-driven whale optimization algorithm to Schedule and Offload Independent Tasks from the NASA Ames iPSC and HPC2N datasets in fog computing.
+Dynamic OBL-driven whale optimization algorithm to Schedule and Offload Independent Tasks from the NASA Ames iPSC and HPC2N Datasets in Fog Computing.